Recent Legal Update

 Apply the Law

 North Carolina treats wrongful-death proceeds differently from ordinary probate assets.
 The personal representative has authority to settle a wrongful-death claim, but court approval may be required depending on who will receive the proceeds.
 After funds are received, the personal representative must avoid commingling wrongful-death proceeds with other estate assets, pay only the allowed categories from the recovery, and distribute the remaining balance to the heirs under North Carolina intestate succession rules.
-The Clerk of Superior Court oversees the estate administration file and typically requires an accounting and proof of distribution before the file can be closed.
+The Clerk of Superior Court oversees the estate administration file and can require a separate accounting of wrongful-death proceeds and proof of distribution before the file can be closed.

 Key Requirements

-• Proper settlement authority/approval: The personal representative must have authority to compromise the wrongful-death claim, and if all recipients are not competent adults who consent in writing, a judge’s approval is typically required before distribution.
+- Proper settlement authority/approval: The personal representative must have authority to compromise the wrongful-death claim, and if all persons entitled to share in the recovery are not competent adults who consent in writing, a judge’s approval is typically required before distribution.
+If the matter involves a workers’ compensation claim, Industrial Commission approval may also be required.

-• Correct handling of proceeds: Wrongful-death proceeds should be kept separate from ordinary estate funds and tracked so the accounting shows what came in and what went out.
+- Correct handling of proceeds: Wrongful-death proceeds should be kept separate from ordinary estate funds and tracked so the accounting shows what came in and what went out.
+Current North Carolina practice guidance states that the personal representative should file a separate accounting with the Clerk showing how the wrongful-death proceeds were distributed.

 What the Statutes Say